ca3tech/covid/www/about.md

       greater than zero means that the number of new cases is increasing and a number less than zero means that the number of new cases is decreasing
+- New Death Trend
+    - As you will note in the "New Deaths" plot there is a yellow line, which is a line that best fits the data;
+      this is the slope of that line.
+Therefore, a number greater than zero means that the number of new deaths is increasing and a number less than zero means that the number of new deaths is decreasing

 ## Calculating "Probability of Exposure"